CZHeron/Qt-Creator-Godot-project-wizard/README.md

 Enter the project name.
 Click `Next`.
-Select the actual path to your engine folder.
 Select the actual path to your generated C++ bindings folder.

 I'm planing to add more template classes in the future.